 Highly Commended were the team at Signposts, Station Road, who planted out varied pots and containers to beautify the front of the centre.

 Keith Maslin won Commended for his year after year gardening around the play area in Warelands.
 All these volunteers deserve a special thank you for their efforts throughout the year.

 Household winner was Sue Goodsall of Western Road, whose garden is designed to honour her late husband.
-A lot of thought and hard work made this small garden lovely to look at.
+A lot of thought and hard work made this small garden a delight to behold.